Aljamain Sterling Net Worth, Career Earnings & Endorsements

-Aljamain Sterling is at the peak of the UFC Bantamweight mountain and will defend his title this Saturday at UFC 292, against Sean O’Malley.
-Now, here at SportsLens, we have decided to take an in-depth look at the career of the ‘Funk Master’, Aljamain Sterling.
+Aljamain Sterling is at the peak of the UFC Bantamweight mountain and will defend his title this Saturday at UFC 292 against Sean O’Malley.
+Now, here at SportsLens, we have decided to take an in-depth look at the career of the ‘Funk Master’.
 This includes his net worth, career earnings and endorsement deals.

 Aljamain Sterling Net Worth Estimated At $2 Million